Contemporary-Physicslab/TN2985/chapters/labjournal.md

 * Independent variable: The variable you change.
 * Dependent variable: The variable that you want to measure.
 * Controlled variable: Variables that might influence the outcomes of the experiment and thus have to be kept constant (as possible).
-* Instruments & settings:The instruments used in the experiment, and their settings.
+* Instruments & settings: The instruments used in the experiment, and their settings.
 These settings may change throughout the experiment.
 Note the accompanied accuracy of the instruments for those particular settings in this section.
 * Procedure: Describe the steps that have to be carried out, or have been carried out, to do the experiment.
 * Set up: An image, drawing or reference to the experimental setup.
 * Comments: Any comments about things that require specific attention.